collective/plone.recipe.varnish/README.txt

 config
     Path for a Varnish VCL configuration to use.
-If you use this option you can not use the backends or zope2_vhm_map options.
+If you use this option you can not use the backends, zope2_vhm_map or verbose-headers options .

 backends
     Specifies the backend or backends which will process the (uncached)